zyvy/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 ### Nested Subqueries

 A nested subquery is a subquery placed in the WHERE clause of another query.
 They're useful when a user wants to filter output using a condition met from another table.
+Use Case for a Nested Subquery
+- When a user wants to filter an output using a condition met from another table.
+- This type of placement also has advantages for making the code easy to read.

 Here's an example:
 ```sql